 Type of Product: | Treatment |

-If you want a spray that is safe to use on your cat and on his or her bedding, then we like Natural Chemistry De Flea Pet and Bedding Spray.
-This natural spray contains cinnamon and cottonseed oil and it can be used safely on both adult cats and kittens as long as the directions are followed.
-It does contain cinnamon, so make sure not to overspray your cat or let him or her ingest the spray.
+If you want a spray that is safe to use on your cat and their bedding, consider Natural Chemistry Pet & Bedding Spray for Cats.
+This natural spray contains cinnamon and cottonseed oil, and it can be used safely on both adult cats and kittens, as long as the directions are followed.
+It does contain cinnamon, so make sure not to overspray your cat or let them ingest the spray.
 In addition to fleas, this product can also help kill ticks if your cat goes outside.

 Ingredients: | Cinnamon and cottonseed oil |